Research

 Santa Rosa Neighborhood Heritage Mapping Project

-Dr. Margie Purser runs the Santa Rosa Neighborhood Heritage Mapping Project.
+Professor Emerita Margie Purser runs the Santa Rosa Neighborhood Heritage Mapping Project.
 The project is a broad-based community engagement program that works with the city’s existing neighborhoods to create an interactive digital map of sites, places and stories important to the people who live there.
 After the 2017 Tubbs Fire, the Project began capturing the stories of residents whose lives and communities were forever transformed by the fires.
 This research was featured in Santa Rosa’s sesquicentennial celebrations in September 2018, and in exhibits at the History Museum of Sonoma County and the Santa Rosa Arts Center.